Generic Name: colistimethate

 Integumentary: generalized itching, urticaria and rash

-Body as a Whole: fever
+Body as a Whole: fever and anaphylaxis

 Laboratory Deviations: increased blood urea nitrogen (BUN), elevated creatinine and decreased creatinine clearance